-- Real time face detection, template extraction and matching against watchlist database.
+- Biometric facial identification and matching against watchlist database.

-- Gender classification, age evaluation, detection of face expression, glasses and facial hair.
+- Gender classification, age evaluation, facial expression and attributes detection.

-- Automatic operation logs and reports events, as well as enrolls new faces from video stream and adds them to watchlist automatically.
+- Automatic operation logs and reports events, updates watchlist from video stream.

 - Reasonable prices, flexible licensing and free customer support.

 - Real time performance.
-SentiVeillance technology performs face, pedestrian or object recognition and tracking in real time.
+SentiVeillance technology performs face recognition, pedestrian or vehicle classification and tracking in real time.
 The technology is designed to run on multi-core processors to achieve fast performance.

-Depending on the surveillance system design, one of these algorithms may be used separately or together, combining the corresponding data for tracked persons or vehicles:
+Depending on the surveillance system design, these modalities may be used separately or together, combining the corresponding data for tracked persons or vehicles:

-Biometric face recognition algorithm is based on deep neural networks and provides these capabilities for surveillance systems:
+Biometric face recognition – based on deep neural networks and provides these capabilities for surveillance systems: